 As per the AHS confidentiality agreement and ethics protocols, you are responsible for protecting the confidentiality of your study data at all times.
 You are expected to access only data that is relevant to your study, and to maintain the strictest confidentiality in handling clinical or identifying information.

 Investigators' meetings

-Investigators' meetings are held periodically to communicate centre policies and address any issues that have come up.
+Investigators' meetings are held periodically to communicate centre policies and address any new issues.
 Please ensure that the principal investigator or a delegate attends these meetings.

 Incidental findings